SmallChief/EpicCards/README.md

 # EpicCards

-EpicCards is a modern, interactive card editor built with React and Vite.
+EpicCards is an interactive card editor built with React and Vite.
 It allows you to create, edit, preview, and organize custom cards with images and text, all in a clean and responsive interface.

 ## Features